 An algorithm is a formula used by search engines.
 This formula is programmed to scan (aka ‘crawl’) websites for specific data and information.
-That information helps the search engine determine how relevant your website is to the terms people enter when searching.
+That information helps the search engine determine how relevant your website is to the terms people enter when searching and how easy it is for people to use your website.
 When we say ‘Optimisation’ we’re talking about the process of making updates to your website, so it’s deemed relevant to the right searches.

 So, if you sell garden supplies in Gympie and someone enters ‘garden supplies Gympie’ into Google, you’d hope your business’ website would appear at the top of the list.
 After all, your business is relevant to what the person is searching!
 Yet that isn’t always the case.

-It’s not the search engine getting it wrong, it’s because your site isn’t optimised to let the search engine know you are selling garden supplies in Gympie.
-To optimise your site, you need the help of an expert that knows what information the algorithm is programmed to look for and where it’s looking for that information.
+It’s not the search engine getting it wrong, it’s because your site isn’t optimised to let the search engine know you are selling garden supplies in Gympie, or there is something amiss in the website functionality such as broken links or it’s too slow to load.
+To optimise your site, you need the help of an expert who knows what information the algorithm is programmed to look for and where it’s looking for that information.